trondhindenes/Flauthority/README.md

 Get into the container by issuing `docker exec -it <backend-container-id> /bin/bash`

-Note that you have to make sure that the Country/state/locality/Company name you type in when you enter the commands below are the same as the one in the config.ini file!
+Note that if you're using the default openssl config you have to make sure that the Country/state/locality/Company name you type in when you enter the commands below are the same as the one in the config.ini file!
 By default those will be:
 ```
 CA cert key passphrase: hello